Combustible/flymaple/README.md

 Hardware designed by Zhuang Ming Bo, via KiCAD

-Code Contributor: Xie Yi, Zhuang Ming Bo, Tong Hui
+Original code by: Xie Yi, Zhuang Ming Bo, Tong Hui Rewritten in this repository by: Byron Marohn